goldenphoenix713/Unum/README.md

   - This repository is cloned from: http://bitbucket.org/kiv/unum/
   - Version is not compatible with previous `unum` (**no backward compatibility**)
-  - Unicode using by default; units exponents are displaying using unicode superscript
+  - Uses unicode by default; units exponents are displaying using unicode superscript
-  - New module function allowing using alternatively `float`, `int` or `Unum`
+  - New module function allows the use of`float`, `int` or `Unum`

 License
 --------